 Germany Country Risk

-We have now moved even further below consensus on German growth for 2014, and remain some way below consensus on growth in 2015, as weakening confidence will cap both investment and consumption growth over the coming quarters.
+Our long-held bearish view towards the German economy appears to be playing out.
+We have moved even further below consensus on German growth for 2014/15, as weakening confidence will cap both investment and consumption growth over the coming quarters.

-We estimate the Germany's current account surplus to have peaked in 2013, due to weakening demand in key export markets and eroding export competitiveness.
-However, narrowing of the surplus over the next five years will be limited by tight fiscal policy, which will in turn hamper the regional economic recovery.
+While we believe Germany's current account surplus has peaked, narrowing of the surplus over the next five years will be limited by tight fiscal policy, which will in turn hamper the regional economic recovery.

 Germany Industry Coverage (21)